ramp4-pcar4/ramp4-pcar4/docs/app/core-classes.md

 var gridFixtureInstance = new GridFixture(instanceApi);
 ```

-## Vue and Vuex classes
+## Vue classes

 Our component classes follow the naming convention: `ComponentnameV` (which extend `Vue` as normal).
 The `V` allows us to distinguish Vue components from store classes, api classes, etc.

 Our store folders export a function rather than a class/object.
 These are just named as `module`.
-This function does create and instance of `ModuleState` which should be created in the `module-state.ts` file.
+This function creates an instance of `ModuleState` which should be defined in the `module-state.ts` file.
 For more info look at the [store docs](./store.md).

 ## LayerInstance